Everyone can improve consent. Please try to understand these words about consent before continuing.

 Physically touching someone in the ways described here, or discussing this content, may be healthy when all of those involved consent to such actions.
 Consent is an independent choice.
 Giving consent to any particular person is one path, one option, among many, that anyone would have to find what they need in any kind of healthy relationship with those in their community, whether it's a partnership, or with the usual delivery person.

-Expressing consenting to any of this would occur in a healthy way by asking then discussing what each person wants because a lack of consent is not declared unsolicited enough, whether it's a conversation or interview to change the direction of, or intercourse.
-Those who have their consent violated are the only people that get to determine from their heart that's what happened.
+Expressing consent to any of this would occur in a healthy way by asking, then discussing what each person wants because a lack of consent is not declared unsolicited enough, whether it's a conversation or interview to change the direction of, or intercourse.
+Those who have their consent violated are the only people that get to determine that's what happened.
 One's ability to determine how they feel about something and honestly express that with confidence and coherence; their capacity, doesn't stop developing.
 Changes in one's energy level, diet, stress, their relative sense of autonomy and power, their sense of how someone may take certain answers, their age, mental health, past trauma, or recent events that resonate in their consciousness, may affect their capacity.

 It is not healthy for someone to feel like they need any energy about what is described from here from a particular person, no matter what their emotional or spiritual situation.
+The activities proposed here are a privilege.
 Putting someone into a situation where they need to compromise their comfort or health to avoid giving consent would not make an independent choice.
 Asking the same question repeatedly and consecutively to someone who needs to be in a certain place would not make an independent choice.
 Offering remuneration that would maintain someone's health for their approval of their body being touched, when there is no other practical way for them to be fully paid for what they need at a certain place and time, would not make an independent choice.

 Consent is given with some level of excitement.
 One may ask what they'd rather be doing in that time, if they're sure, and why they're sure.
 If they don't know why, they may need time, they may need options, or they may need to just leave.
 It's hard to know one's truth sometimes, even with a "sure".
 A lack of enthusiasm may be conveyed by many suttle nonverbal actions even though their words create a different impression.
 If weary there's no consent, stop, ask, clarify.
 They need their autonomy, power, freedom, curiousity, and creativity.
 Capacity would probably be stronger and much more prone to releasing an exciting approval with open ended questions that welcome conditions, not yes or no questions.